emawind84/3dweapon-the-crucible-doommod/README.md

 Latest release - https://github.com/emawind84/3dweapon-the-crucible-doommod/releases

-There is a new game mode "The Titan Slayer" to have some fun with the sword.
-If instead you choose other modes you can still find the sword instead of the BFG9000.
+There is a new game mode *The Titan Slayer* to have some fun with the sword.
+If instead you choose other modes you can still find the sword instead of the *BFG9000*.
 This is a temporary setting that will be changed once I release the version 1.0.

 ![The Titan Slayer](/project/Textures/menu.png)

+You can also summon the sword using the following commands:

+`] summon CrucibleSpawner` - Crucible with some charges

+`] summon TheCrucible` - Sword without charges

 ## Other stuff